St Andrew's Church, Dacre: Interior

 Inside the church is a Norman tower arch.
 The arcades have pointed arches carried on round and octagonal piers.
 The present chancel arch dates from the 19th century.
 On a window sill is a fragment of stone with zigzag carving, which is probably from the original chancel arch.
 In the chancel is a 12th-century piscina.
 Among the monuments are memorials to the Hasell family of Dalemain, including one to Edward Hasell, who died in 1825, by Francis Chantrey depicting a weeping woman.
 There is also a 14th-century effigy of a knight.
 In the church are two carved cross-shaft fragments, the smaller of which depicts a winged beast with a human face that has been dated to the 9th century.
 The other, dating from the 10th or 11th century, depicts beasts and people.
-Most of the stained glass is by Clayton and Bell; a window of 1947 in the south wall is by L. C. Evetts.
+Most of the stained glass is by Clayton and Bell; a window of 1947 in the south wall is by Leonard Evetts.
 There is also etched glass by Laurence Whistler commemorating Sylvia McCosh of Dalemain (died 1991).
 William Whitelaw, 1st Viscount Whitelaw (died 1999), the former Home Secretary and MP for Penrith, is buried in the graveyard.
 The date and maker of the two-manual pipe organ are unknown.